 Now The Abbotsford Trust, which manages Scott’s home, is asking visitors to contribute to the upkeep of the estate and facilities by paying modest car parking charges.

 Giles Ingram, the Trust’s Chief Executive, said: “We are a small independent charity and, like many other businesses in the tourism sector, have taken a major financial hit with Covid lockdowns.
 We are delighted that more people are enjoying Abbotsford's beautiful walks too, but we do need to find new ways to contribute to the costs of maintaining them.
 Car park charging will give us a new revenue stream, which we will use to cover the costs of maintaining the walks, toilets and parking facilities.
 It also enables us to raise funds towards investing in additional parking bays in future.

 “The charges are low, starting at 50p for one hour.”

 The parking charges will be introduced in April.
 The charges will be:

 • £3 all day

-Parking for the disabled and Friends of Abbotsford will be free, and there will be no charge for the first 20 minutes for everyone, allowing car drivers to drop off & pick up people, or use the Sir Wattie horsebox catering.
-The season ticket is aimed at local people who visit regularly and is intended to offer value for money.
-Parking would also be free outwith opening hours, i.e. before 10am and after 5pm, so people can still drive to and enjoy the estate at no charge at these times.
+Parking for the disabled and Friends of Abbotsford will be free, and there will be no charge for the first 20 minutes for everyone, allowing car drivers to drop off & pick up people, or use the Sir Wattie's horsebox catering.
+Parking will also be free outwith opening hours, i.e. before 10am and after 5pm, so people can still drive to and enjoy the estate at no charge at these times.

 Giles Ingram continued: “We would ask people not to park in residential streets to avoid parking fees.
 This will cause obstructions and create difficulties for our neighbours.
 We will be working with the authorities to monitor and address any such problems.
-Please understand that the beautiful walks you enjoy do cost money to maintain, and we want them to remain in good condition for years to come.”
+Thank you for your understanding and support.”